How long will my super last in retirement?

 Having a healthy super balance could play a deciding factor in what sort of retirement lifestyle you will have in the future.

-As life expectancy rises1 and potential increases to the cost of living start to bite, you may need more money for retirement than you think.
+With life expectancy rising1, and cost of living increases starting to bite, you may need more money for retirement than you think.

 Taking time out to identify any gaps now means you may be able to explore different options to boost your super and achieve a more comfortable retirement.